-- In 2012 data, breaks in time series occur for trade figures, now including re-exports, and for international bunkers. - For 1990 to 2007, oil data are based on direct communication with Statistics Estonia and UNECE.
+In 2012 data, breaks in time series occur for trade figures, now including reexports, and for international bunkers.

+For 1990 to 2007, oil data are based on direct communication with Statistics Estonia and UNECE.

-- Consumption reported under not elsewhere specified (Energy) represents consumption of different activities of companies in the energy sector (NACE 35) for own uses without transformation. - There are inconsistencies in the time series for residential consumption as this sector is computed as a residual. - In 2014 Estonia's main company in the chemical and petrochemical sector ceased activity, resulting in no non-energy use of natural gas. - In 2009 Estonia's main producer of fertilisers ceased activity, resulting in a sharp decrease in the non-energy use of natural gas.
+Consumption reported under not elsewhere specified (Energy) represents consumption of different activities of companies in the energy sector (NACE 35) for own uses without transformation.

+There are inconsistencies in the time series for residential consumption as this sector is computed as a residual.

+In 2014 Estonia's main company in the chemical and petrochemical sector ceased activity, resulting in no non-energy use of natural gas.

+In 2009 Estonia's main producer of fertilisers ceased activity, resulting in a sharp decrease in the non-energy use of natural gas.
 The plant reopened in 2012.

+In the 2021 edition, revisions were made in main activity producers burning municipal wastes from 2015 to 2018.

+In the 2021 edition, revisions were made in electricity plants burning solid biofuels in 2017 and 2018.

+In the 2021 edition, revisions were made in main activity producers burning industrial waste (non-renewable) from 2016 to 2018.

+In the 2021 edition, there were revisions in the non-metallic minerals sector from 2015 to 2018 for industrial waste (non-renewable) and municipal wastes.

+In the 2021 edition, there was a revision in the wood and wood products sector for primary solid biofuels (excluding charcoal) in 2017.

-• Data for biogases include landfill gas starting in 2005.
+Data for biogases include landfill gas starting in 2005.

+In 2019, electricity output from oil shale decreased.
+This was in part due to higher carbon pricing, and the availability of low cost electricity imports.

-- For 2018 data, reporting methodologies were aligned with the requirements for physical energy flow accounts (PEFA).
-As a result, some breaks in series occur between 2017 and 2018.
+In the 2020 and 2021 editions, reporting methodologies were aligned with the requirements for physical energy flow accounts (PEFA).
+As a result, some breaks in series occur between 2015 and 2016.
 In particular, for renewable municipal waste, coke oven gas, and industrial waste.

-Revisions to historical data are pending. - Electricity output from solar is available from 2016. - Fuels reported as coke oven coke and gas works gas are the solid and gaseous by-products of oil shale liquefaction, and main activity heat and electricity generation from these fuels is tightly associated with liquefaction plants. - Inputs of fuel oil and gas works gas to transformation processes include shale oil. - In the 2018 edition, the surge in main activity heat from solid biofuels was related to reclassification from autoproducer heat plants, where previously autoproducer own use heat and associated fuel inputs are not reported, and the fuel consumption appears in the main economic activity of the autoproducer. - From 1990 to 1999, some of the electricity and heat production are reported under other oil products while the inputs are reported under the individual fuels.
+Electricity output from solar is available from 2016.

+Fuels reported as coke oven coke and gas works gas are the solid and gaseous by-products of oil shale liquefaction, and main activity heat and electricity generation from these fuels is tightly associated with liquefaction plants.

+Inputs of fuel oil and gas works gas to transformation processes include shale oil.

+In the 2018 edition, the surge in main activity heat from solid biofuels was related to reclassification from autoproducer heat plants, where previously autoproducer own use heat and associated fuel inputs are not reported, and the fuel consumption appears in the main economic activity of the autoproducer.

+From 1990 to 1999, some of the electricity and heat production are reported under other oil products while the inputs are reported under the individual fuels.

-- Electricity consumption in the non-specified energy sector includes consumption in the Classification of the Economic Activities in the European Community (NACE) 3512 and 3513 categories. - Electricity consumption in road mainly refers to trolley buses.
+Electricity consumption in the non-specified energy sector includes consumption in the Classification of the Economic Activities in the European Community (NACE) 3512 and 3513 categories.

+Electricity consumption in road mainly refers to trolley buses.